jangari/redcap_warning_banner/README.md

 ## Usage

-Administrators may configure the module to display a warning on practice/just for fun projects, and/or a warning on projects that are not in production mode.
-They may also configure the warning text that is displayed for each.
+Administrators may separately enable warnings for practice projects, or projects of other purposes that are in development, and separately for project users, or survey respondents.
+Administrators may additionally convert the existing warning on the Add/Edit Records page from yellow to red.

-Administrators may also override this on a per-project level, either disabling the warnings or replacing the warning text.
+Administrators may also override these on a per-project level, either disabling the warnings or replacing the warning text.

 ## TODO

 - Allow configuration options to modify the banner style, or select from several templates.
+- Allow different Font Awesome warning glyphs
+- Allow different warning heading text
+- Allow different dismiss text